linkslice/ZenPackers/unit_testing.rst

 Jenkins builds a Zenoss environment in order to test the Zenpacks at build time.
 This means that it does have a live version of Zenoss to test against.
-At this time however, Jenkins is lazy (not configured) and can't test Unit Tests..
+At this time however, Jenkins is not configured to probe Unit Tests..
 You will have to test them manually (see below)

 Manual Testing